oazmon/sceptre-migration-tool/docs/docs/terminology.md

                     └── vpc.yaml
     ```

-- **Launch**: In the context of Sceptre commands, `launch` means to try to `create` a stack.
-If the stack has already been created, Sceptre tries to `update` the stack.
-If there are no updates to be performed, `launch` returns a zero exit code.
+- **Import**: In the context of Sceptre Migration Tool commands, `import` means to create a Sceptre stack config file and template file from an AWS existing stack.
 - **Sceptre Directory**: The directory which stores the top level config directory.